Physics and astronomy

 Assessment modes: Unseen examination, Coursework

-This module is focused around three main areas:
+This module is focused around two main areas:

--Creation of magnetic fields from linear motion of charges (ie, a current) electron spin and orbital motion; motion perpendicular to an electric field.
-Force on a charged particle moving perpendicular to magnetic field.
+- Creation of magnetic fields from linear motion of charges (i.e. a current), electron spin and orbital motion, motion perpendicular to an electric field and force on a charged particle moving perpendicular to magnetic field.

--Phases of matter; the zeroth law of thermodynamics; temperature and temperature scales
+- Phases of matter, the zeroth law of thermodynamics, temperature and temperature scales and thermal expansion coefficients.

--The kinetic theory of gases; the Maxwell speed distribution; mean free paths; transport properties of gases; the equipartition theorem
+- The kinetic theory of gases, the Maxwell speed distribution, mean free paths, transport properties of gases and the equipartition theorem.

--The first law of thermodynamics; internal energy of gases
+- The first law of thermodynamics and the internal energy of gases.

 Level 4: (F3210) Classical Mechanics [T1]